smarttechmukesh/vanillajs-heart-animation/README.md

 ## Contributing

-Contributions to vanillajs-hearts-animation are welcome!
+Contributions to vanillajs-heart-animation are welcome!
 If you have any ideas, bug fixes, or improvements, please open an issue or submit a pull request on the project's GitHub repository.

 ## License

 vanillajs-heart-animation is licensed under the MIT License.
 You are free to use, modify, and distribute the code as per the terms of the license.

-Unleash your creativity and immerse yourself in the enchanting world of vanillajs-hearts-animation, where JavaScript brings hearts to life with captivating animations.
+Unleash your creativity and immerse yourself in the enchanting world of vanillajs-heart-animation, where JavaScript brings hearts to life with captivating animations.

 ## Official Website
 [Visit Our Official Website](https://smarttechmukesh.com/)